 Channel (Line) Sensitivity: 0.5K.
-The fragments observed in the Helix Nebula are quite faint, with peak < 5 K. In this scenario, a moderate sensitivity is desired (S/N \sim 5), which would detect the brighter Helix Nebula fragments.
+The fragments observed in the Helix Nebula are quite faint, with peak < 5 K. In this scenario, a moderate sensitivity is desired $(S/N \sim 5)$ , which would detect the brighter Helix Nebula fragand an effective 0.16 km/s spectral resolution predicts 3.6 hours to reach 0.5 K (or 6.6h including calibration and overheads).
+The two separate pointings will require about 13 hours of ALMA observing time.